Before you apply for a start-up loan and grant

 These loans have a 10-year term

-After those 10 years have passed, you must refinance the loan with a private-sector bank.
+After those 10 years have passed, you must refinance the loan with a commercial bank.
 If you have become financially disadvantaged after those 10 years, you can apply to refinance the loan as an ordinary start-up loan.

 How your monthly payments are calculated